By Irving Shou Hui Ting, Dr. Gabriel Wei En Wee and Professor Weng Marc Lim

 Understand the economy

-Thus, entrepreneurs must keep abreast of the latest disruptions and trends in the economy in order to steer their business in the right direction.
+Thus, entrepreneurs must keep abreast of the latest disruptions and trends in the economy in order to steer their businesses in the right direction.

 Trust your gut instinct too, not just your spreadsheet!